JAruliah/stock-watch/README.md

 ## Description

 Project was made using the MERN stack.
 Users can search up stocks by their ticker symbols and be given information about that stock.
-Users have an option to create a profile so that they can use the watchlist features.
+Users have an option to create a profile so that they can use the watchlist.
+The user is able to add and remove items from their watchlist.
 ## Getting Started

 ### Installing/Setup